wraithan/resume/docs/about.rst

 Repetition is one of the banes of my existence.
 The first time I do something it is new and interesting.
 The second time I get a feel for what parts should, could, and probably will be automated.
-The third time I am definitely looking for and/or writing something to solve this problem for me.
+The third time I am definitely looking for and/or writing tools to solve this problem for me.

 There is a lot of great software out there, functionality wise if not code beauty wise.
 I find over time instead of building my own unique